vincent-stafford/qrustalpha/README.md

 This project is in extremly early alpha and is not ready for production whatsoever.

 Features implemented so far:
-- Basic Gates (Pauli X, Pauli Y, Pauli Z, Hadamard, CNOT, and Toffoli gates)
+- Basic Gates (Pauli X, Pauli Y, Pauli Z, Hadamard, CNOT, Toffoli, and phase shift T + S gates)
 - Quantum Circuits containing any number and combination of classical and quantum registers
 - Measuring and gate execution circuits
 - Basic Circuit Sanity testing
+- Benchmarking large qubit systems
 - Constructor for making custom gates (untested and without validation)
 - Relative phase (untested)